PriyaankaReddyB/income-level-prediction-ml/README.md

 - Ensure no high-income customers are missed, improving the effectiveness of customer targeting.
 - Optimize marketing and sales strategies by focusing on the right customer segments.

+---

+## Conclusion

 The XGBoost model is recommended for the retail company's income-based segmentation strategy.
 Its higher recall ensures the identification of the maximum number of high-income individuals, leading to more targeted and effective marketing, inventory management, and overall business decisions.

----

-## Conclusion

-The Random Forest model is recommended for the retail company's income-based segmentation strategy.
-Its higher recall and balanced performance make it the best choice for identifying customer segments, leading to more effective marketing, inventory management, and overall business decisions.

 ---